jackshafer/zmk-config-biba40/README.md

 https://typeractive.xyz/products/lithium-battery-110mah?pr_prod_strat=pinned&pr_rec_id=a04cb0af0&pr_rec_pid=7488871366887&pr_ref_pid=7488867991783&pr_seq=uniform

-Custom Printed PCB: use the files in the production folder to upload for manufacturing (I used PCBway for the first run)
+Custom Printed PCB: use the files in the production folder to upload for manufacturing.
+The PCBs for the Biba40  were produced by PCBWay (https://www.pcbway.com/).
+Their fabrication process ensured a reliable build and helped bring this project to life.

 Rubber Foot Pads